S3E19: College Application Planning Tips for Juniors

 Conclusion: Thomas urges juniors to start planning now for their own admissions journey, emphasizing the importance of intentionality and self-reflection.
 By strategically preparing academically, investing in meaningful extracurriculars, and building strong test scores, students can put their best foot forward when the time comes.
 Follow @admittedlyco on Instagram and TikTok for ongoing tips and guidance throughout the college admissions process.

 Have your own question you want answered?
-Leave us a comment on social media @admittedlypodcast for a chance to be featured.
+Leave us a comment on social media for a chance to be featured.

 About Thomas Caleel: